-Once the graduation ceremony is over, the gown and decorated grad cap are put away, and the diploma is either in hand or soon to be mailed…it’s time to celebrate!
-There’s so much to consider when planning a graduation party, so it’s best to get started as early as possible.
+Once the ceremony is over, the gown and decorated grad cap are put away, and the diploma is either in hand or soon to be mailed…it’s time to celebrate with a graduation party!
+There’s so much to consider when planning a party, so it’s best to get started as early as possible.
 Here are some helpful tips to help you prepare for the big day.

 The first order of business is deciding where you’d like the party to be held.
 Do you want to hold it at a park, a health club, a restaurant, church hall, or community center?
 If you’re going to rent a venue, you’ll need to contact them right away to secure a date and to find out the maximum number of people you can have in attendance.
 If you’re going to use your home, you’ll need to decide if you need to rent a tent, tables, chairs, and perhaps even a large coffee machine.

 Next, make a list of all the people you’d like to invite.
 Of course, you’ll definitely want family and school friends in attendance, but you may also want to invite teachers, neighbors, family friends, or members of your church or synagogue.
 The number of guests will impact the amount of food needed as well as the number of chairs and tables you’ll need at your venue or at your house.
 If you can’t have everyone at your home at one time, consider hosting an open house grad party.

 While it’s socially acceptable to invite people to a graduation party through Facebook or Evite.com, your best bet for an accurate headcount is to send out invitations via the U.S. Postal Service or personally hand out homemade invites.
 On average, only about 10% of people invited through Facebook actually attend a party, whereas those given paper invitations are more likely to RSVP and attend.